alesky78/AutoMouse/README.md

 Auto Mouse Mover Software Utility allows you to move the mouse automatically which prevents your computer from logging off.

-this software is implemented by java and can be used by command line or by swing application, it is up to the user to choose the preferred interface
+this software is implemented by java and can be used by command line or by swing application.
+It is up to the user to choose the preferred interface

 the automouse allow the user to configure:
  - the amount of pixel that the mouse must move